 A Mid Cap mag has a tight spring that pushes BBs constantly into the airsoft gun.
 The mag spring maintains its tightness even as the magazine is spent. this creates a constant flow of BBs without having to wind up the spring as the mag is spent.

-Here is a video that helps to illustrate how the mag works
+Here is a video that helps to illustrate how the mag works.

-The other great thing about it is that it does not make any noise at all since its spring remains wound up at all times. .
+Unlike a High Cap mag, this mechanism ensures that you do not have to wind up your mag spring to feed BBs into your airsoft gun.
+The other thing great about it is that it does not make any noise at all since its spring remains wound up at all times.

 Ease of loading